Valuation of Crypto Assets – All you need to know

 The nature of a crypto asset determines its value, with the most important distinction being whether the asset offers its owner the right to a stream of future cash flows or not.
 This has been demonstrated on three different types of tokens: security tokens, utility tokens, and cryptocurrencies.

-• Cryptocurrencies – Cryptocurrency, often known as crypto-currency or crypto, is any type of digital or virtual currency that uses encryption to safeguard transactions.
+Cryptocurrency is any type of digital or virtual currency that uses encryption to safeguard transactions.
 Cryptocurrencies operate without a central issuing or regulating authority, instead of relying on a decentralized system to track transactions and create new units.
+Examples are Bitcoin (BTC) and Ethereum (ETH).

 Fundamental analysis, which uses financial statements to examine publicly listed companies, is used to make equity investments.
 We can’t use information like that in the case of cryptocurrency because there isn’t any.
 As a result, we must either modify our valuation perspective to a cost perspective or adopt comparable value methodologies.

-• Taxation – Tax experts have been debating whether cryptocurrencies should be classified as a ‘currency’ or an ‘asset’.
-The terms cryptocurrency and crypto-assets are often used interchangeably.
+- Taxation – Tax experts have been debating whether cryptocurrencies should be classified as a ‘currency’ or an ‘asset’.
 However, describing it as a ‘currency’ requires government legal backing; without this, it is safe to consider it an asset/property.
 Because the tax implications would arise regardless of legality, designating them as “assets” would be a better method than waiting for a government explanation.

-• Investment considerations – The legal ramifications of these new currencies and the technologies that power them are becoming increasingly clear.
-Regulatory agencies, tax officials, and central banks worldwide are attempting to determine what digital currencies are and what they represent.
+- Investment considerations – Regulatory agencies, tax officials, and central banks worldwide are attempting to determine what digital currencies are and what they represent.
 Individual investors can make a lot of money investing in cryptocurrencies, but they risk breaching the law when they buy and sell them.
 Much of the ambiguity surrounding cryptocurrency’s legal status stems from its relative youth when compared to other currencies and payment systems.

 How to value each type of crypto assets?